stfc-aeg/odin-kinesis/README.md

 # odin-kinesis
-Software package for controlling motors (initially Thorlabs motors) with [odin-control](https://github.com/odin-detector/odin-control).
+Software package for controlling Thorlabs motors with [odin-control](https://github.com/odin-detector/odin-control), using their APT communications protocol.